gaphor/presentations/make-your-app-multiplatform/slides.md

 more secure.

 Unfortunately, things like glibc aren't backwards compatible, so you should really build your app on an older distribution to maximize compatibility.
-For example, the oldest supported version of Cent OS or Ubuntu LTS are commonly used at this time to build AppImages, but they ship with GTK versions that are 3 to 5 years out of date.
 There are tools to help with this or you can spin up your own docker container with the right dependencies.
-This isn't straightforward so right now our AppImages only work on the latest LTS version or newer.
-Maybe one day we'll make Gaphor's AppImages more compatible.
+However, we didn't find this to be very straightforward.

 ---